roeige/WeCloud/README.md

 # WeCloud
-In this project I created a data cloud server which one can backup data online from different users and locations.
+In this project I created a data cloud server which one can backup data online from different users and locations.<br/>
-The server is cross platformed, which means it can work on Windows or Linux.
+The server is cross platformed, which means it can work on Windows or Linux.<br/>
-How to make it work?
+How to make it work?<br/>
-• Download Zip files.
+• Download Zip files.<br/>
-• Install Watchdog:
+• Install Watchdog:<br/>
-  • pip install watchdog
+  • pip install watchdog<br/>
-• Run server
+• Run server<br/>
-• Connect to server from any PC.
+• Connect to server from any PC.<br/>